Japan Horse Racing Tips

 Where to find Japanese Horse Racing Results

-Japan horse racing data isn’t easy to find so you might have to spend a fair while on Google!
+Japanese horse racing data isn’t easy to find so you might have to spend a fair while on Google!

-The biggest Japanese races are sometimes shown on Sky Sports Racing and/or Racing TV, but live coverage is thin on the ground.
 Twitter can be a good place to find a Japan Horse racing live stream.

 Is horse racing popular in Japan?

-Horse racing is a booming sport in Japan thanks to the betting aspect and fame of star racehorse and sire Deep Impact.
+Horse racing is a booming sport in Japan thanks to the betting aspect and the fame of star racehorse and sire Deep Impact.

 What is G1 in horse racing?